Dpdl-io/DpdlEngine/README.md

 QuickJS provides a powerful and complete API to interact with the javascript engine at low level.
 Custom native functions and objects can be implemented as shared libraries and loaded in javascript.
-You can find more examples in the folder './DpdlLibs/js'
+You can find examples in the folder './DpdlLibs/js/'

 Refer to the official 'QuickJS' documentation for more info about the functions available (https://bellard.org/quickjs/quickjs.html)